I Retired at 60 Two Years Ago With $3.1 Million. My 62-Year-Old Wife Still Works Because She Wants to, but She Resents My Free Time. Help!

 Be willing to step up

 After working hard to save $3.1 million, you’re certainly entitled to kick back and relax during retirement.
-But if your wife is still grinding away at work, she may need more support on the home front.
-If she isn’t asking for it, it could pay to offer it, says Craig Kain, Psychologist and Psychotherapist at Craig Kain, PhD, Psychology Services.
+But if your wife is still grinding away at work, she might need more support on the home front.
+If she isn’t asking for it, it could pay to offer it, says Craig Kain, psychologist and psychotherapist at Craig Kain, PhD, Psychology Services.

-Recognize that your spouse may have good intentions
+Recognize that your spouse might have good intentions

 "Spouses often worry that not working may cause depression in highly successful, Type A executives who have retired," he explains.
 "They may often be concerned that too much free time in retirement might cause physical or cognitive decline."